brown-ccv/ai-education-chatbot/instructions/upload_resources.md

 name: "Exact Links"
 workbook: "chapter_0"
 description: "AI Education Chatbot that prompts the student for the chapter 0 workbook.
 Resources are listed as exact links to the files on GitHub."
-notes: "This requires the "Scope & Materials" to be present on the main branch in GitHub.
-As if 12/17/2025 we are only implementing section 1."
+notes: "This is just for testing.
+We're asking the student to upload the answer key as part of the chat."
 ---

 # IDENTITY & GOAL